AbhirupDatta04/AbhirupDatta04/README.md

 <!--
 **AbhirupDatta04/AbhirupDatta04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-## I am a Student,Deep learning and IOT enthusiast and an avid Sports lover!
+## I am a Developer,IOT enthusiast and an avid Sports lover!
-- 🔭 I’m currently working on small projects everyday
+- 🔭 I’m currently working on small projects
-- 🌱 I’m currently learning Deep learning,OpenCV and Image processing in Robotics
+- 🌱 I’m currently learning Frontend frameworks
-- 👯 I’m looking to collaborate on Robotics and Automation processes
+- 👯 I’m looking to collaborate on Full stack web applications
-- 🤔 I’m looking for help with Deep learning,Web development
+- 🤔 I’m looking for help with Backend development
 - 💬 Ask me about anything
 - 📫 How to reach me: via LinkedIn